-On August 10, 2009, Pakistani officials proudly announced his death, saying he had been hit by an unmanned drone attack after intercepting his phone calls.
+On August 10, 2009, Pakistani officials announced his death, saying he had been hit by an unmanned drone attack after intercepting his phone calls.

 But just hours later a Reuters news agency journalist reported he had spoken to Mehsud after the attack.

 Later, on September 5, Pakistan forces "captured a man who confessed to killing Hakimullah", according to the national newspaper The Daily Times, which also headlined four weeks later that Hakimullah had most probably died on October 1.

 The headline was ruined three days later when the press-loving leader met a group of reporters in a bid to end any premature speculation of his demise.

 Unabashed, Rehman Malik, the then Pakistan's interior minister, maintained doubts about the video following the meeting, claiming it was Mehsud's look-alike brother that featured in the footage.